Horse gait: Pace

-"Ambling" gaits
+Ambling

 There are a significant number of names for various four-beat intermediate gaits.
 Though these names derive from differences in footfall patterns and speed, historically they were once grouped together and collectively referred to as the "amble".
 In the United States, horses that are able to amble are referred to as "gaited".
-In almost all cases, the primary feature of the ambling gaits is that 1 of the 4 feet is bearing full weight at any one time, reflected in the colloquial term, "singlefoot".
+In almost all cases, the primary feature of the ambling gaits is that one of the feet is bearing full weight at any one time, reflected in the colloquial term, "singlefoot".